Research Teams with Open Positions

-This working group focuses on how cultures in the Roman Catholic Church have facilitated the abuse of power.
+This research team focuses on how cultures in the Roman Catholic Church have facilitated the abuse of power.
 We seek to understand how the church's hierarchical and clericalist structures have led to the abuse and exploitation of vulnerable populations within the church.
-In previous years, we have paid special attention to how Catholic leaders have responded to the crisis of clergy-perpetuated sexual abuse (see "Past Projects").
+In previous years, we have paid special attention to how Catholic leaders have responded to the crisis of clergy-perpetuated sexual abuse.
 Going forward, we will be developing research agendas that use interdisciplinary lenses to better recognize how power is being abused, while also offering concrete ways to work against the abuse and cultivate a healthier faith community.

-This working group is two credits and will meet two hours per week.
-Participation in this working group counts as an Explorations Course in the core curriculum.
+This research opportunity is two credits and will meet two hours per week.
+Participation in this research team counts as an Explorations Course in the core curriculum.

-This working group is one credit and will meet for one hour per week.
+This research opportunity is one credit and will meet for one hour per week.